-These areas include both pre-existing landslides and also intact cliffs and headscarps where instability is considered to be a risk.
+These areas include both pre-existing landslides and intact cliffs and headscarps where instability is a risk.
 The Spa Centre is the focus of monitoring and is also the subject of an on-going coast defence scheme to improve the seawall and stabilise the slope.